Workshopshed/UpcyclingDesignChallenge/Pins.md

 Not using TX and RX so can use pin 0 and 1 for the lights

 # Lights
-Indicator L - Pin 0
-Indicator R - Pin 1
+* Headlights - Pin 1
-Headlights - Pin 2
+* Brakes  lights - Pin 2
-Brakes  lights - Pin 3
+* Indicator L - Pin 3
+* Indicator R - Pin 4

+#Motor
-Motor Spped - Pin 5
+* Motor Spped - Pin 5
-Motor 1 Direction - Pin 6,7
+* Motor 1 Direction - Pin 6,7
-Motor 2 Direction - Pin 7,8
+* Motor 2 Direction - Pin 7,8

+#Bumpers
+* A0